MileHacker Logo

 Free Tram Systems

-The Main street has a number of free tram systems connecting specific resorts.
-These present a quick way to move between properties without needing a taxi.
+The Main street features various free tram systems connecting specific resorts.
+These present a quick way to move between properties without requiring a taxi.

 Gondola Rides